Gribshunden: Artifacts from excavations

-Excavations conducted in 2006 and from 2019 to 2021 have delivered a wide variety of both mundane and high-status objects.
-These include casks coopered on a Danish volumetric standard containing common foodstuffs such as beef, fish, and beer, but also one cask containing a locally-caught 2-meter long butchered sturgeon, which was a fish reserved for the king.
+Excavations conducted in 2006 and 2019-2022 have delivered a wide variety of both mundane and high-status objects.
+These include casks coopered on a Danish volumetric standard containing common foodstuffs such as beef, fish, and beer, but also one cask containing a locally-caught 2-meter long butchered sturgeon, which was a species reserved for the king.

-The 2021 excavation revealed remains of eight crossbows, dozens of crossbow bolts, and one handgonne (early handheld firearm).
+The 2021 excavation revealed remains of eight crossbows, dozens of crossbow bolts, a unique tripod quiver, and the stock of a second handgonne (early handheld firearm).
 These finds join the crossbow and handgonne stock recovered in 2019, and several crossbow bolts recovered in 2006 and 2019.
+An assortment of personal possessions consist of parts of leather shoes and belts, buckles, a comb made from boxwood, a turned wooden plate and a stave-built cup.

-High status artifacts include a purse of silver coins, two extraordinary identical pressure-printed works of art on birch bark, a tankard milled from alder wood and emblazoned with a crown-like symbol, fine leather shoes, and exotic spices and foodstuffs including clove, ginger, saffron, pepper, and almonds.
+High status artifacts include a purse of silver coins, two extraordinary identical pressure-printed works of art on birch bark, a tankard milled from alder wood and emblazoned with a crown-like symbol, and exotic spices and foodstuffs including clove, ginger, saffron, pepper, and almonds.
+Intriguingly, one wooden ink blotter with a presumed deerskin covering and the handle of a second example are indications that on the final voyage, documents were written on board.
+These blotters might have been used by the ship's officers, or by a royal scribe like the one who penned the 16 May 1486 letter first referring to Gribshunden.

 A 2021 episode of the American science show NOVA profiles the 2019 underwater archeological investigation of Gribshunden.